SDmana/hello-world/README.md

 # hello-world
-Starting out in git-hum, again
+Starting out in git-hub, again

 developer trying again to find the right tools